Safe, Adequate, and Proper Inspections

 In many cases, prior sewage systems do not comply with the current health department regulations.
 The reason being is that the existing sewage installation was most likely completed under less stringent requirements, not exacting with the requirements needed for a new improvement.
-As a result, property owners can be expected to spend a considerable amount of money in order to meet these standards.
+As a result, property owners can be expected to spend a considerable amount of money in order to meet these standards and with the attorneys helping with estate planning in Fresno with them, this matter can be settled easily.
 The VDH may approve an older sewage system provided the sewage system complies with the regulatory requirements in effect at the time of its installation is not failing, and can be expected to function properly given its design and construction for the sewage flow and strength.
 The VDH is also allowed to accept a certified evaluation form from qualified private sector professionals.

 Applying For A Safe, Adequate, and Proper Inspection